BrightID/BrightID/README.md

 We're building a social platform that captures the value of face-to-face interactions.

-By capturing this value, we can support a variety of applications such as universal basic income, voting, group decision-making and reputation systems, while providing a social network around these interactions.
+By capturing this value, we can support a variety of applications such as universal basic income, voting, group decision-making and reputation systems.
+We're providing a social network around these interactions.

 Our current focus is to build a [mobile app](https://github.com/Brightside-Social/brightside/wiki/Brightside-Mobile).